 Uses and Disclosures of Other Information

 We may use and disclose Other Information for any purpose, except where we are required to do otherwise under applicable law.
 In some instances, we may combine Other Information with Personal Information.
 If we do, we will treat the combined information as Personal Information as long as it is combined.

-We seek to use reasonable organizational, technical and administrative measures to protect Personal Information within our organization.
+We seek to use reasonable organizational, technical and administrative measures to protect your Personal Information from accidental, unlawful or unauthorized destruction, loss, alteration, access, disclosure or use.
 Unfortunately, no data transmission or storage system can be guaranteed to be 100% secure.
 If you have reason to believe that your interaction with us is no longer secure, please immediately notify us in accordance with the “Contacting Us” section below.

 CHOICES AND ACCESS

 Your choices regarding our use and disclosure of your Personal Information

 We give you choices regarding our use and disclosure of your Personal Information for marketing purposes.
 You may opt-out from: